leciric/devRadar/README.md

 and the mobile will start when you open the app [Expo].

+### 💀 Help

->Thank you so much for having interest in my project.
+Thank you so much for having interest in my project.
->If you have any questions please contact me!
+If you have any questions please contact me!

->My discord: lint#5716
+My discord: lint#5716

 License
 ----